Why Terrorism, Policing & Security?

 Give yourself the toolkit to progress in your career with Liverpool John Moores University’s specialist vocational postgraduate study.
 Distance learning allows you to gain a Master’s degree in Terrorism, Policing and Security without having to take time from work and personal commitments.
 Progress your career with the expertise of the Liverpool Centre for Advanced Policing Studies and gain a recognised qualification in law enforcement’s role in counter-terrorism.

-This is a Liverpool John Moores University programme and qualification, with enrolment and delivery administered by Knect365 Learning.
+This is a Liverpool John Moores University programme and qualification, with enrollment and delivery administered by Informa Connect.
 The course is taught, assessed, quality assured and awarded by Liverpool John Moores University.